testdouble/test_data/README.md

     * [TestData.insert_test_data_dump](#testdatainsert_test_data_dump)
 5. [Assumptions](#assumptions)
 6. [Fears, Uncertainties, and Doubts](#fears-uncertainties-and-doubts) (Q & A)
+    * [But we're already happy with factory_bot!](#but-we-use-and-like-factory_bot-and-so-i-am-inclined-to-dislike-everything-about-this-gem)
+    * [How will we handle merge conflicts in the schema dumps?](#how-will-i-handle-merge-conflicts-in-these-sql-files-if-i-have-lots-of-people-working-on-lots-of-feature-branches-all-adding-to-the-test_data-database-dumps)
+    * [Why can't I manage different SQL dumps for different scenarios?](#why-cant-i-save-multiple-database-dumps-to-cover-different-scenarios)
+    * [These SQL dumps are way too large to commit to git!](#are-you-sure-i-should-commit-these-sql-dumps-theyre-way-too-big)
+    * [Tests shouldn't rely on shared test data if they don't need to](#tests-shouldnt-use-shared-test-data-they-should-instantiate-the-objects-they-need)
+    * [My tests aren't as fast as they should be](#im-worried-my-tests-arent-as-fast-as-they-should-be)
 7. [Code of Conduct](#code-of-conduct)
 8. [Changelog](/CHANGELOG.md)
 9. [MIT License](/LICENSE.txt)